-Upon determining whether training is necessary for a customer to meet the Individual Employment Plan (IEP) goals, staff will work closely with the customer to ensure the selected career training is appropriate and can be successfully completed.
+If the Career Specialist determines that training is needed to help the customer meet his or her Individual Employment Plan (IEP) goals, staff will work closely with the customer to ensure that career training is appropriate and will end in success.
 IEP's will identify skills gaps to better align needs and career goals.

-When training needs are identified the customer's, financial situation is accessed.
+After the Career Specialist determines the appropriate training, the customer's financial situation is accessed.
 This assessment is completed as part of the Objective Assessment process.
-Career planners use a standardized form to ensure that before WIOA Title funds are spent, other sources of funding are either exhausted or unavailable and no unmet financial need exists.
+The Career Specialists use a standardized form to ensure that before WIOA Title funds are spent, other sources of funding are either exhausted or unavailable and no unmet financial need exists.
 If a large unmet financial need exists after WIOA assistance, the customer must have a strategy to overcome the unmet need and be able to successfully complete training.

-The career planner and the customer review other elements of the assessments, including the customer's aptitudes, interests, transferable skills, and work values.
-This review also identifies strategies to overcome existing barriers.
+When discussing training needs, the Career Specialist, and the customer review other elements of the assessments, including the customer's aptitudes, interests, transferable skills, and work values.
+They also discuss any areas that appear to indicate barriers and determine strategies to overcome them.
 The appropriateness of the training is also discussed in terms of the customer's personal background.
-Potential barriers to completing training, such as past convictions, defaulted student loans, family circumstances or legal situations, are addressed with the customer in a respectful manner.
+Past convictions, defaulted student loads, or current family or legal situation may present barriers to successful training these are addressed with the customer in a respectful manner.